WP-Grogu/ObjectPress/docs/getting-started/quickstart.md

         }
     },
     "require": {
-        "tgeorgel/objectpress": "^1.0"
+        "tgeorgel/objectpress": "^2.0"
         ... whatever dependancies
     }
 }
 ```

-!> ObjectPress assume your theme is using the `App` namespace, and will look into this namespace.

 Alternatively, you can use a custom autoload logic.

 You can now create an `app` folder in your theme directory.
-This is the place where belongs all your classes, you'll setup from here your Custom post types, your taxonomies, your models, and so on.
+This is the place where belongs all your classes, you'll setup from here your Post types, your Taxonomies, your Models, and so on.

+!> ObjectPress assume your theme is using the `App` namespace, and will look into this namespace.
+However, you can change this thru `config/object-press.php` conf file.

 ### Minimal app folder structure